thsavage/REDA1-CE1000/README.md

 The Jupyter notebooks can be redendered from this GitHub repository or from [Project Jypter](https://nbviewer.jupyter.org/).

-Materials are subject to development, but this repository will remain live.
+Materials in the repository are subject to development, but the repository will remain live.